-Today I want to tell my story about JobFit, the company I founded.
-In a nutshell, our goal is to eliminate implicit bias in the hiring process and empower employees to refer qualified people of diverse backgrounds.
+At JobFit, our goal is to eliminate implicit bias in the hiring process and empower employees to refer qualified people of diverse backgrounds.
+I want to tell you of the story of why I made this my goal and why I founded JobFit.

 It’s been about a year and a half since I first conceived of the idea.
 We are a partially anonymous job-matching marketplace for job seekers and employees who want to leverage their referral bonus.
 JobFit gives job seekers the opportunity to apply to jobs without the obstacles of prejudice and the intrinsic limitations of resumes.
 For employees, our platform gives direct access to a pool of diverse and qualified job contenders, while also giving them the chance to capitalize on valuable referral bonuses.